Why Students Don’t Always Transfer What They Seem To Understand

 “[D]eclarative and procedural knowledge alone are not sufficient to ensure that children read strategically.
 They only emphasize the knowledge and skills required for performance and do not address the conditions under which one might wish to select or execute actions… We want to introduce a new term, conditional knowledge, to capture this dimension of learning to be strategic.
 Conditional knowledge includes knowing when and why to apply various actions.
 For example, skimming is a procedure that is only appropriate for some tasks and situations.
 The procedure needs to be applied selectively to particular goals in order to be a strategy.

-Reading only some of the words and sentences in text is not a strategy by itself; such skimming could be the result of skipping difficult words, poor visual tracking or laziness.
+Reading only some of the words and sentences in a text is not a strategy by itself; such skimming could be the result of skipping difficult words, poor visual tracking, or laziness.
 The systematic employment of skimming to accomplish goals of speeded reading or previewing, however, would be strategic reading.

 Here are other relevant summaries of research on transfer in reading strategically for comprehension.
 Most come from the Handbook on Research in Reading Comprehension that I have cited in previous posts: